papalozarou/linux-setup/README.md

 ### N.B.

-Script `04-change-username.sh` kills all processes – logging the current user out – and requires reconnecting with a temporary user which is set up as part of the script.
+Script `04-change-username.sh` kills all processes and requires reconnecting with a temporary user which is set up as part of the script.

 The scripts are not particularly robust in terms of error handling.
 Soz like.

+## Todo
+- [ ] Fix docker validation
+- [ ] Move all service installs to using `installRemovePackage` function
+- [ ] Robust error handling